Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Suns

 - This season, he's accounted for 5.9% of his team's three-pointers made, averaging 0.8 per game.

-- Jokic's opponents, the Suns, have a middling offensive tempo, ranking 19th in the NBA with 101.4 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Jokic's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Suns have a middling offense in terms of tempo, ranking 19th with 101.4 possessions per contest.

-- On defense, the Suns have given up 111.6 points per game, which is sixth-best in the league.
+- On defense, the Suns have given up 111.6 points per game, which is sixth-best in the NBA.

+- On the boards, the Suns are ranked 11th in the league, allowing 42.9 rebounds per game.

-- Allowing 42.9 rebounds per contest, the Suns are the 11th-ranked team in the NBA.
+- Allowing 23.4 assists per game, the Suns are the third-ranked squad in the NBA.

 Nikola Jokic vs. the Suns